NourhanSaeed707/Design-pattern/Creational-Design-Pattern/Factory-Method.md

 ## Example of Factory Method in java:
 - the java.util.Collection (or java.util.AbstractCollection) has an abstract method called **iterator()** This an example of factory method.

+## Pitfalls:
+- More complex to implement.
+More classes involved and need unit testing.
+- You have to start with **Factory method** from the beginning. it's not easy to refactor existing code into factory method pattern.
+- Sometimes this pattern forces you to subclass just to create appropriate instance.